weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ### Definition

 This section then goes on to define quarterround.
-Two syntactic change is required, namely, sequences in Cryptol are bookended by `[]` rather than `()` and commas are not needed after statements in a where clause.
+Two syntactic change is required, namely, sequences in Cryptol are book-ended by `[]` rather than `()` and commas are not needed after statements in a where clause.